dudung/eqnphys/README.md

-# eqnx
+# eqnphys
-equation of x
+some equations in physics